 Hypoxic ischemic encephalopathy (HIE) is a condition caused by a lack of oxygen or blood flow to a baby’s brain during, before, or immediately after birth.
 This form of birth injury can have lifelong effects, including permanent disability.

 If it is caused by medical staff’s actions or negligence, parents can seek compensation on behalf of the child.
-Our Florida hypoxic ischemic encephalopathy attorneys can help families throughout the entire legal process, including gathering information, filing a claim, negotiating with opposing parties, and taking the case to court if necessary.
+Our Florida hypoxic ischemic encephalopathy lawyers can help families throughout the entire legal process, including gathering information, filing a claim, negotiating with opposing parties, and taking the case to court if necessary.

 For a free legal consultation, call 1-800-222-9529